Is Open Shelving Right for Your Kitchen?

 Kitchen design trends tend to circle back around, and open shelving is a good example.
 Once a defining feature of early, unfitted kitchens, open shelves fell out of favor when wall‑to‑wall cabinetry became standard in the early 20th century.
 In recent years, they’ve returned in a big way—appearing in kitchens that range from sleek and modern to traditional, cottage‑style, and everything in between.

 But popularity alone doesn’t make a design choice right for every home.
 Open shelving can be beautiful and functional, but it also changes how you use and maintain your kitchen day to day.
-The goal of this article is to look at both sides of the equation, so you can decide whether open shelving supports the way you live.
+In this guide, we’ll walk through the honest pros and cons of open kitchen shelving, so you can decide whether it supports the way you live and whether it belongs in your next kitchen remodel.

 For the kitchen of an Oregon City bungalow, Arciform incorporated curved open shelves into the vintage style cabinets.
 Over the sink an additional shelf with a scalloped valance keeps mugs close at hand.